dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3024: Justice must safeguard citizens' rights.
+### T3024: Upholding justice and citizens' rights is society's responsibility.

 |Support|
 |---|